nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. Do I have to manually save my data?<br>
 Reeve automatically saves data in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+3. I forgot what are the various commands and their format, where can I find the list of commands?<br>
+Simply enter the `help` command and you will be directed the list of commands.

+4. I accidentally deleted all my data, is there a way to recover my past data?<br>
+Unfortunately, **Reeve** currently does not support a backup feature and is unable to recover any deleted data.
+The backup feature will be coming soon.
+In the meantime, we advice you to refrain from accidentally clearing all data, you could perhaps create a backup `json` from time to time.